[Spanish]

 [English]

-Since 2014, I’ve developed a “mycelial” practice, working most often through co-creation and leveraging a broad civic rhizosphere to produce social interventions on the Southwest Side, addressing environmental justice, displacement, and migration.
-Recent projects include a collaboration with Human Scale to create a socially participatory structure in Marquette Park, one of the city’s largest green spaces, providing a platform for neighbors and artists to reclaim public space.
-Recently In collaboration with the Park District, I also created an experimental monument, Destiny’s Grab N' Go, a storefront “facade” that breaks viewers out of preconceived expectations, inviting collaborative engagement and seeding aesthetic collectivization.
+Since 2014, I have cultivated a mycelial practice, working through co-creation and a broad civic rhizosphere to seed social interventions on the Southwest Side.
+My work operates at the scale of neighborhoods and landscapes, addressing environmental justice, displacement, and migration through participatory projects.
+Recent collaborations include a socially engaged structure with Human Scale in Marquette Park, one of Chicago’s largest green spaces, offering a platform for neighbors and artists to reclaim public space.
+In partnership with the Park District, I created Destiny’s Grab N' Go, an ongoing experimental monument that fractures the expected, inviting collaborative engagement while seeding aesthetic collectivization.

-As a civically focused artist, I founded Contra Corriente, an annual artist-run festival that brings together artists, environmentalists, and community organizers to resist environmental racism through exhibitions and interactive programs.
-Currently, I’m developing Porta(til), a series of portable monuments that connect Latinx/e communities on the frontlines of climate migration and displacement.
-These wheelbarrow-like structures, made from "bandit signs" posted by gentrifying developers, serve as hybrid ofrendas, disrupting the predatory nature of these signs while inviting other artists to weave local narratives and ideas into the activations.
+As a civically focused artist, I founded Contra Corriente, an annual artist-run festival bringing together artists, environmentalists, and community organizers to make visible environmental racism through exhibitions and interactive programs.
+My current project, Porta(til), expands on this work—creating portable monuments that connect Latinx/e communities on the frontlines of climate migration and displacement.
+These wheelbarrow-like structures, made from “bandit signs” posted by gentrifying developers, function as hybrid ofrendas, disrupting predatory land grabs while weaving local narratives into the activations.

-Along with my visual practice, I lead exhibitions and programs at Chicago Art Department (CAD), a community art center in Pilsen.
-CAD provides space and resources for civically minded artists through a yearlong residency supporting twenty artists, alongside over 100 free public programs and exhibitions.
-Residents—activists, educators, and community leaders—use the space to develop work rooted in justice and civic engagement.
+Alongside my visual practice, I steward exhibitions and programs at Chicago Art Department (CAD), a community art center in Pilsen.
+CAD serves as a site of radical imagination, providing space and resources for civically engaged artists through a yearlong residency supporting twenty artists, alongside over 100 free public programs and exhibitions annually.
+Residents—activists, educators, and community leaders—develop work rooted in justice and civic engagement, forging connections between art and public life.

 Education

-Bachelor of Fine Arts, University of Illinois at Chicago
+Bachelor of Fine Arts, University of Illinois at Chicago, cum laude

-Ragdale Foundation Artist Residency, Lake Forest, IL *forthcoming*
+Ragdale Foundation Artist Residency, Lake Forest, IL (Full Scholarship)

-National Association of Latino Arts and Cultures Leadership Institute, San Antonio, TX
+National Association of Latino Arts and Cultures (NALAC) Leadership Institute, San Antonio, TX

 Chuquimarca Projects Tanda, virtual